Injuries On Break: Are They Compensable?

 Contact An Orlando Workers’ Compensation Attorney

 Workers’ compensation law can be confusing, especially if you are injured at a point where you are not technically on the job.
 Consulting a knowledgeable Orlando workers’ compensation attorney at the Hornsby Law Group can help get you through what can be a long and difficult process.
-Call our offices today at 866-300-5468 for a free consultation.
+Contact us today for a free consultation.